TheKewlStore/MonsterBattles/doc/source/type-effectiveness.rst

 +----------+------+-------+-------+-----+----------+----------+----------+--------+----------+--------+
 | Normal   | 1X   | 1X    | 1X    | 1X  | 1X       | 1X       | 1X       | 1X     | 1X       | 1X     |
 +----------+------+-------+-------+-----+----------+----------+----------+--------+----------+--------+

+.. image: type-effectiveness.png
+    :alt: A chart showing the effectiveness of different battler types

 Similar to Pokemon (though more consistent), every battler in MonsterBattles has exactly two types.
 There are a total of 9 types, and each type is weak/strong against exactly 2 other types.
 For the effectiveness of dual-typed battlers, all strengths and weaknesses are combined additively.